lizmat/raku-all-modules/cpan/ELIZABETH/P5lc/README.md

     use P5lc;

     say lc "FOOBAR"; # foobar
     with "ZIPPO" {
         say lc();  # zippo, may need to use parens to avoid compilation error }

+    say uc "foobar"; # FOOBAR
+    with "zippo" {
+        say uc();  # ZIPPO, may need to use parens to avoid compilation error }

 DESCRIPTION
 ===========

-This module tries to mimic the behaviour of the `lc` of Perl 5 as closely as possible.
+This module tries to mimic the behaviour of the `lc` / `uc` built-ins of Perl 5 as closely as possible.

 AUTHOR
 ======